MukurtuCMS/mukurtudocs/docs/source/migration/Pre-Migration.md

   - On many sites this action may not be needed at all.
   - It allows you to manually set protocols on media assets and works the same as "Content (nodes) with no assigned protocols" - see above for instructions.
   - This will be used if there are media assets that are NOT included in any content.
 In this case you may instead prefer to delete unused media assets, or create a "to be reviewed" protocol to ensure that the migration can be complete and you can review them later.
-  - It can also be used in cases where you want a different protocol between content and media assets, but it is likely that you have already implemented that, since it's usualyl the case where media assets will have a stricter protocol than the content.
+  - It can also be used in cases where you want a different protocol between content and media assets, but it is likely that you have already implemented that, since it's usually the case where media assets will have a stricter protocol than the content.

 Some media assets may require manually assigning a protocol.
 Likely cases include:
 - Where a media asset has been used in multiple content (eg: in a DH item and set as a collection image)